-A variant TLD string results from the substitution of one or more characters in the applied-for gTLD string with variant characters based on the applicant's IDN table.
+A variant TLD string results from the substitution of one or more characters in the applied-for gTLD string with variant characters based on the applicant's top level tables.

 Each application contains one applied-for gTLD string.
 The applicant may also declare any variant strings for the TLD in its application.
-However, no variant gTLD strings will be delegated through the New gTLD Program until variant management solutions are developed and implemented.8 a.
-Applicant declares variant strings to the applied-for gTLD string in its application.
-If the application is successful, the applied-for gTLD string will be delegated to the applicant.
-The declared variant strings are noted for future reference.
-These declared variant strings will not be delegated to the applicant along with the applied-for gTLD string, nor will the applicant have any right or claim to the declared variant strings.
+However, no variant gTLD strings will be delegated through the New gTLD Program until variant management solutions are developed and implemented.11 Declaring variant strings is informative only and will not imply any right or claim to the declared variant strings.